 Leave a Review »

-Pecan dreams are a classic cookie I'd always see on my Grandma's dessert table.
-They're crisp, buttery cookies laced with finally chopped pecans and rolled in powdered sugar.
+Pecan Dreams (aka Snowball Cookies) are a classic cookie I'd always see on my Grandma's dessert table.
+They are crisp, buttery cookies laced with finally chopped pecans and rolled in powdered sugar.

 Ingredients